kahlan/kahlan/docs/cli-options.md

 * [Overview](#overview)

 ### <a name="overview"></a>Overview
-You can always look on Kahlan options, just execute: `kahlan --help`
+You can see below all Kahlan's option obtained through the `kahlan --help` command line.

-Let's take a look at the command-line Kahlan options:

 ```
 Configuration Options: